-- Debit (in person at reception.
-Note that your card may have a daily spending limit); - Canadian or American cheques (note that American funds will be converted at Regent's monthly exchange rate.
-Please make your cheque out to Regent College and include your Student ID# in the memo line.
-You can send your cheque to: ATTN: Reception Regent College 5800 University Blvd.
-Vancouver, BC V6T 2E4 Canada - Canadian money orders; and - Canadian cash. - PayMyTuition (online option for international students who wish to pay using their home currency using wire transfer, ewallet, and bill and credit card payments.
+- Debit (suspended until the building re-opens): In person at reception only.
+Note that your card may have a daily spending limit. - Canadian or American cheques: Note that American funds will be converted at Regent's monthly exchange rate.
+Please make your cheque out to Regent College and include your Regent ID (e.g. 300123) in the memo line.
+You can send your cheque to:

+ATTN: Reception Regent College 5800 University Blvd.
+Vancouver, BC V6T 2E4 Canada

+- Canadian money orders - Canadian cash (suspended until the building re-opens) - PayMyTuition: Online option for international students who wish to pay using their home currency using wire transfer, e-wallet, and bill and credit card payments.
 Please note this type of payment may take a few days to process.
 PayMyTuition will notify you once funds have been received and delivered to Regent College.
 You must provide an SMS capable phone number, your passport or driver's license number, and a photograph of the document for identification purposes.
-For more information please consult the PayMyTuition Benefits); - Western Union GlobalPay (another online option for international students who wish to pay using their home currency.
-Please note this type of payment may take a few days to process); - Interac Online (bank debit) via REGIS.
-(Participating Canadian banks include TD Canada Trust, RBC and Scotiabank.
-Go to Interac online site for full list of participating financial institutions.
-Note: visa/debit combination cards do not work with Interac online.
-Please come to Regent reception in order to process your debit payment if you have this type of card.)
+For more information please consult the PayMyTuition Benefits. - Western Union GlobalPay: Another online option for international students who wish to pay using their home currency.
+Please note this type of payment may take a few days to process. - Interac Online (bank debit): via REGIS.
+Participating Canadian banks include TD Canada Trust and RBC.
+Go to Interac Online site for full list of participating financial institutions.
+Note: